beaucarnes/c-py/TUTORIAL.md

 - Look at the other `while` loop in your code for an example.

 ## 1250.
-Loop should stop if player chooses "Stand"
+End loop if player chooses "Stand"

 ### 1250.1